ellyw12/subnational-GDP-data-set-comparison/README.md

     1. Download the necessary collection of data files from the Zenodo folder.
 Link:  __________________.
     2. Download GADM 3.6 files for spatial map curration.
 A comprehensive instruction guide for this is available in the READme file of the DOSE Replication files.
 Link: https://zenodo.org/records/7659600.

+    3. Aggregate global gridded products.
+This requires extra computing power.
+Reccomended to utilize a SLURM cluster or equivalent.
+        - C2022_aggregate.py
+        - WS2022_aggregate.py

+        Execute the above files with the .sh job file ( details of computing capacity utilitzed are in this file, #of nodes, etc.)
+        - run_aggregation.sh

     3. Run prep files:
         - Z2024_prep.py